EricBalingit/game-programming-md/src/chapter-1_1.md

-> Retrieve the value in the variable named `averageTime` and hold onto it, now retrieve the value at the index of `i` in the varaible named `timeInSeconds`, now add that value to the other value you are holding and give the result back to the variable name `averageTime`.
+> Retrieve the value in the variable named `averageTime` and hold onto it, now retrieve the value at the index of `i` in the varaible named `timeInSeconds`, now add that value to the other value you are holding and give the result back to the variable named `averageTime`.

 The second is closer to how the computer would actually interpret such code.
 Can you see how the description gets longer and more detailed the further away